 If you incur expenses that are partially for personal use and partially for your startup business—a mobile phone bill, for example—you need to divide the expense and deduct only the portion used for business from your taxes.

-Some business expenses require special record keeping, such as automobile expenses and business-related entertainment and meals.
+Some business expenses require special record keeping, such as automobile expenses and business-related meals.

 The are two distinct ways of calculating your startup’s automobile expenses: standard mileage and actual expenses.